 The loss of salary during the entry-level phase is made up later in the career.
 Unlike the U.S. system where salary is based on performance and specialization, the Japanese salary is increased by length of service.
 Late in their careers, the growth percentage of a Japanese salary tends to be greater than the U.S. counterpart.
 Additional benefits are also given based on length of service.
 For example, after reaching a certain seniority level, the employee may be offered free company paid housing near the office.

-The importance of the general skill set is emphasize throughout the career of the Japanese employee.
+The importance of the general skill set is emphasized throughout the career of the Japanese employee.
 Human resources will assign the individual positions in various departments, and a lot of times the position given will in no way match their education or current skill set.
 In the end, the employee will be able to play out many hats and understand the company as a whole.
 This is great for shaping employees into managerial roles.

 Promotion to a higher status position is based on length of service.
 Job performance and skill set are secondary when it comes to promotion time for the employee.
 Higher level positions tend to be filled from within.
 Thus, it is not easy to leave a company for another because doing so essentially resets your "seniority counter", which will stall your career growth and salary.

 While it is great that experience is valued, the downfall of the seniority system is that upper level positions are filled with aged workers (the old guard), regardless of their productivity levels and qualifications.
 How the system is set up, firing low productivity workers is difficult.
 This puts younger, more capable employees at a disadvantage, since they have to wait in line behind everyone else in order to be promoted to a higher status position.
-In addition, having all been trained under the same system, the culture doesn't lend itself for "radical" or "outside" ideas.
+In addition, having all been trained under the same system, the culture doesn't lend itself to "radical" or "outside" ideas.

 On the upside, the Japanese career structure builds a strong loyalty culture amongst the company.
 Having everyone commit to one company in their careers and without the fear of being laid off, people tend to trust each other more.
 It is like being a part of a second (or third) family.